-Although gel electrophoresis is a standard quantitative method for identification of BER cleavage-products, the identification is indirect and does not provide chemical parameters.
-For this reason, cleavage products of an unlabelled version of substrate 2 formed by hSMUG1 as well as enzymes used to define the different 3'-end products were further investigated using MALDI-TOF-MS analysis.
+Although gel electrophoresis is a standard guantitative method for identification of BER cleavageproducts, the identification is indirect and does not provide chemical parameters.
+For this reason, cleavage products of an un-labelled version of substrate 2 formed by hSMUG1 as well as enzymes used to define the different 3'-end products were further investigated using MALDI-TOF-MS analysis.
 We also performed incubations in solutions made in H218O, to indicate reaction mechanism.
 Like hOGG1 but different from EcFpg and EcNfo (data not shown), hSMUG1 produced a 5'-DNA fragment of M/Z 3494.6, exactly corresponding to the mass of a fragment containing a 3'- α , β -unsaturated aldehyde (Figure 8A).
-Likewise, a signal of M/Z 3512.6 also appeared following enzyme digestion, even though enzyme reactions were carried out in $H_2^{18}O$ (Figure 8B, left).
-This indicates post-enzymatic addition of water (which mostly contains 16O) to the 3'- α . β -unsaturated aldehvde, since such addition during enzyme reaction (mostly with 18O) should result in a product of M/Z 3514.6 due to a 3'-18OH group.
-When we precipitated the enzymatically exposed substrate with ethanol in the presence of ammonium acetate, the 'M/Z 3512.6' product was absent.
-Instead, a signal corresponding to M/Z3511.6 appeared, which can be explained by quantitative addition of ammonia to the double bond of the $3'-\alpha,\beta$ unsaturated aldehyde (Figure 8B, middle).
-When the reaction products were dissolved in H218O instead of normal water, the M/Z 3511.6 signal decreased in favour of a signal corresponding to M/Z 3513.6, which accord with the presence of an aldehyde group at C1' (Figure 8B, right).
-Aldehydes are subject to exchange of oxygen isotopes by additionelimination of water.
-Thus, in addition to directly identifying a fragment with the same molecular weight as if it contains a 3'- α , β -unsaturated aldehyde (Figure 8A), the results also demonstrated two possible post-enzymatic derivatives of such a product (Figure 8B).
-This confirms the presence of a double bond and provides compelling evidence that the 5' incision fragment formed by hSMUG1 is indeed a $3'-\alpha,\beta$ unsaturated aldehyde.
-MALDI-TOF-MS also showed that all incubations with hSMUG1, like all those with EcFpg (data not shown), produced a signal corresponding to M/Z
+Likewise, a signal of M/Z 3512.6 also appeared following enzyme digestion, even though enzyme reactions were carried out in H218O (Figure 8B, left).
+This indicates postenzymatic addition of water (which mostly contains 16O) to the 3'- α , β -unsaturated aldehyde, since such addition during enzyme reaction (mostly with 18O) should result in a product of M/Z 3514.6 due to a 3'-18OH group.
+When we precipitated the enzymatically exposed substrate with ethanol in the presence of ammonium acetate, the "M/Z 3512.6" product was absent.
+Instead, a signal corresponding to M/Z 3511.6 appeared, which can be explained by guantitative addition of ammonia to the double bond of the $3'-\alpha,\beta$ -unsaturated aldehyde (Figure 8B, middle).
+When the reaction products were dissolved in $H_2^{18}O$ instead of normal water, the M/Z 3511.6 signal decreased in favour of a signal corresponding to M/Z 3513.6, which accord with the presence of an aldehyde group at C1' (Figure 8B, right).
+Aldehydes are subject to exchange of oxygen isotopes by addition-elimination of water.
+Thus, in addition to directly identifying a fragment with the same molecular weight as if it contains a 3'- α , β -unsaturated aldehyde (Figure 8A), the results also demonstrated two possible postenzymatic derivatives of such a product (Figure 8B).
+This confirms the presence of a double bond and provides compelling evidence that the 5' incision fragment formed by hSMUG1 is indeed a 3'- α , β unsaturated aldehyde.
+MALDI-TOF-MS also showed that all incubations with hSMUG1, like all those with EcFpg (data not shown), produced a signal corresponding to M/Z 3396.6 (Figure 8A), exactly corresponding to the mass of a 5'-DNA fragment containing a 3'-phosphate.
+This provides compelling evidence that UPP formed by hSMUG1 (Figures 1B, 3A and 7), first identified by migrating as the β/δ elimination product defined by EcFpg in PAGE (Figure 3A), is indeed a 3'-phosphate.
+We observed a signal with M/Z 4342.7 in all experiments, regardless whether or when we used 18O- or 16O-water or ammonium-based precipitation.
+This M/Z value corresponds to a 3'-fragment containing a 5'phosphate end (Figure 8A).
+We did not observe any signal corresponding to a 5'-fragment containing a 3'-dUMP, which indicates that the formation of UIP follows uracil excision (Figure 8A).
+We also did not observe any signal corresponding to the masses of UIP or other possible U-DNA incision or processing products in control incubation without repair enzyme (Supplementary Data, Figure S3).
+Finally, we observed a signal of M/Z 3316.5 corresponding to a 3'-OH when substrate subjected to hSMUG1 was further incubated with hAPE1 (Supplementary Data, Figure S4), as previously demonstrated by PAGE (Supplementary Data, Figure S1).